This post was written in partnership with Explore North Myrtle Beach.

 After a mouthwatering dessert of Mandarin Pineapple cake (made from an old family recipe by the owner’s daughter), we had one more stop to make before heading home.

 Fat Harold’s Beach Club!
 This local hotspot is THE place to go to learn South Carolina’s state dance: The Shag.
 It originated right here in North Myrtle Beach and shag dancing continues to be a popular way to spend an evening for locals and tourists alike.
 Fat Harold’s was packed with shag dancers — Kids are welcome to join in as well until around 10pm, provided they’re well-behaved!
 Fat Harold’s also offers shag lessons each week for adults and for children.
 It’s definitely worth a stop (or several) while you’re in town.

 We started off the next morning with a late breakfast at local hotspot, Hoskins Restaurant.
 This Main Street mainstay is always crowded with diners, and it’s worth the wait.
-Breakfast is affordable, filling, and the home fries can’t be beat.
+Breakfast is inexpensive and filling, and the home fries can’t be beat.

 Of course, we couldn’t leave Main Street without a stop at The Wildflower.
 This eclectic shop is chock full of new and vintage furniture, accessories, and curiosities.

 It was time for the activity my son was most looking forward to on our trip– a visit to Alligator Adventure.
 Located in the heart of North Myrtle Beach, Alligator Adventure is actually one of the largest reptile facilities in the world, and it’s definitely worth seeing.